 The Investment Returns insight calculates the minimum average rate of return, net of fees, needed to ensure that no shortfalls occur during the planning timeline.

 Growth rates are blended when performing this calculation.
-To yield a single figure, this single average growth rate is applied to all present and future investments and defined contribution pensions within the plan when performing this analysis.
+To yield a single figure, this single average growth rate is applied to all present and future cash savings, investments and defined contribution pensions within the plan when performing this analysis.

 In cases where your client’s needs are already being fulfilled easily by the assets within the plan, the analyzer may return a negative growth rate (e.g. -2%).